Dr Jaspal Singh

 Professional biography

-I am a Lecturer in Applied Linguistics and English Language at the Open University.
+I am currently an Honorary Associate and have previously worked as a Lecturer in Applied Linguistics and English Language at the Open University.
 My teaching and research interests revolve around the interconnections between language and culture.
-Taking inspiration from classic western and eastern philosophy, hip hop and other Black diasporic traditions, I arrive at a type of research that complexifies standard approaches in the social sciences.
+Taking inspiration from classic western and eastern philosophy, Hip Hop and other Black diasporic traditions, I arrive at a type of research that complexifies standard approaches in the social sciences.
 For example, I aim to problematise research ethics and common-sense writing strategies.
 Before joining the Open University, I was Assistant Professor of Sociolinguistics at the School of English, the University of Hong Kong.
 I completed my PhD at the Centre for Language and Communication Research, Cardiff University under the supervision of Dr Frances Rock.
 I studied Linguistics, Philosophy and Medieval and Modern History at Johannes Gutenberg University Mainz, Germany.
 I'm currently using the pronouns he, his and him.

 My latest books are avaialble through the OU Library: